 How to Build Effective Scenario Planning Models

 Creating good scenario models involves more than just plugging in numbers.
-Here's a simple process to build models that actually help with decision-making:
+A structured process ensures your models are useful for decision-making and align with business goals.

 Start by figuring out which variables most affect your financial results.
 These are your financial drivers.